nasa/cumulus/README.md

 `npm start`

+### Watching With Automatic Reload

+It can also be run in a way that will automatically recompile and restart the app on every change to the file system.
+This is good when actively developing the project.

+`npm run start-watch`

+### Debug Mode

-You can also start it in debug mode:
+You can also start it in debug mode to debug problems using the Chrome dev tools

 `npm run start-debug`